warpdotdev/docs/features/workflows.md

 ## Creating Custom Workflows

 In addition to the globally sourced commands, Workflows supports the ability to save commonly used commands specific to you or your team by adding workflows defined in YAML files directly to the `~/.warp/workflows` directory or the `.warp/workflows` in the top level of a repository.
-Local and Repository workflows can be accessed under the "My Workflows" and "Repository Workflows" tab of the workflows menu, respectively.
+Local and Repository workflows can be accessed under the "My Workflows" and "Repository Workflows" tab of the Workflows menu, respectively.

 ### Local vs Repository Workflows